 - monitoring the statutory audit of the financial statements and consolidated financial statements

 - evaluating the independence of the statutory auditor or audit company, particularly the provision of related services

 - preparing the proposal for resolution on the election of the auditor.

 The Remuneration Committee has been established to improve the efficient preparation of matters pertaining to the remuneration and appointment of the CEO and other management group as well as the remuneration policy covering the company’s other personnel.

 The main duty of the Remuneration Committee is to assist the Board by preparing the Board decisions concerning:

-- CEO remuneration
+- CEO appointment and remuneration

 - company’s overall principles for total compensation structure.

 - securing the objectivity and transparency of the decision-making regarding remuneration issues in the company

 - the systematic alignment of remuneration principles and practice with company strategy and its long-term and short-term goals